 Extractor: select the export format (for example, Excel (xlsx)).

 Transpose: select to export data in the transposed view.
 In this view, the rows and columns are interchanged.

 To copy the generated script to the clipboard, click Copy to Clipboard.
-To save the script to a file, click Dump to File.
+To save the script to a file, click Export Data to &File.